ec0lint/ec0lint/README.md

 ## How to start contributing

-If you wish to contribute, just write to us and start coding!
+If you wish to contribute, just write to us at ec0lint@tutanota.com and start coding!

 Refer to [ESLint Developer Guide](https://eslint.org/docs/developer-guide/contributing/)